awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-analyses.md

 + **Problem type**: This is the ML problem type on which you are working\.
 Problem type can either be **classification** or **regression**\.
 +  \(Optional\) **Max features**: This is the maximum number of features to present in the visualization, which shows features ranked by their risk of being target leakage\.

-For classification, the Target Leakage analysis uses the area under the receiver operating characteristic, or AUC \- ROC curve for each column, up to **Max features**\.
+For classification, the target leakage analysis uses the area under the receiver operating characteristic, or AUC \- ROC curve for each column, up to **Max features**\.
 For regression, it uses a coefficient of determination, or R2 metric\.

 The AUC \- ROC curve provides a predictive metric, computed individually for each column using cross\-validation, on a sample of up to around 1000 rows\.
 A score of 1 indicates perfect predictive abilities, which often indicates target leakage\.
 A score of 0\.5 or lower indicates that the information on the column could not provide, on its own, any useful information towards predicting the target\.
 Although it can happen that a column is uninformative on its own but is useful in predicting the target when used in tandem with other features, a low score could indicate the feature is redundant\.